GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

   This component models the reactions between brine and rock.
 It also includes the effects of pressure and temperature.

+- CO2BrineEzrokhiFluid

+  This component models the properties of fluids made up of CO2 and brine, such as density and viscosity, without accounting for salinity effects, making it suitable for simulations where salinity is negligible.

 The PVT tables generated contains data on the pysical properties of fluids at different pressures and temperatures specified by user (a range must be specified).
 These tables are generated into log and/or CSV file if you have specified the associated option.